Test of a small prototype of the COMET cylindrical drift chamber: Experiment

 The timing and charge of wire hits were measured by RECBE and recorded by a data-acquisition computer using DAQ Middleware \cite{ref:DAQ_MW}.
 The event trigger was issued by a coincidence of signals from the two trigger counters.
 The average trigger rate was around 4--5 kHz.
 The high voltage and discrimination threshold were scanned at every 500 thousands events.
 A detailed list of the experimental conditions is shown in Table\,\ref{tb:CDC-prototype-run-sum}.

 The gas flow rate is controlled at 20\,cc/min.
 As the gas gain of the chamber is sensitive to the environmental condition, the temperature of $26.0\pm0.5$\,$^{\circ}$C, the atmospheric pressure of $979\pm3$\,hPa, and the humidity of $53\pm5$\,\% were maintained during the tests.
+This level of variation in temperature and pressure affects the gas density at most by 0.5\%; and according to \cite{Blum:2008}, its effect on gas gain variation is estimated to be less than 4\%.